barnybug/cli53/README.md

 	$ cli53 --help
 	$ cli53 rrcreate --help

+## Bug reports

+Please open a github issue including cli53 version number `cli53 --version` and the commands or a zone file to reproduce the issue.
+A good bug report is much appreciated!

+## Pull requests

+Pull requests are gratefully received, though please do include a test case too.

 ## Broken CNAME exports (GoDaddy)

 Some DNS providers export broken bind files, without the trailing '.'